Scotty Walden

-Scotty Walden (born November 15, 1989) is an American football coach who is currently the head coach at Austin Peay State University.
-Walden had previously served as the head coach at East Texas Baptist University and interim head coach at the University of Southern Mississippi.
+Scotty Walden (born November 15, 1989) is an American college football coach.
+He is the head football coach for the University of Texas at El Paso, a position he has held since 2024.
+Walden had previously served as the head coach at East Texas Baptist University, Austin Peay State University, and interim head coach at the University of Southern Mississippi.

 Playing career

 Walden graduated from Cleburne High School in Cleburne, Texas.
 Following high school he attended three different colleges: Dordt College in Sioux Center, Iowa (2008–2009), Hardin–Simmons University in Abilene, Texas (2009–2011), and finally Sul Ross State University in Alpine, Texas (2011–2012).
 He played football at all three institutions, and started as quarterback in 2008 and 2011.

 Coaching career

-Walden's coaching career began in the spring of 2012, while he was still an undergraduate at Sul Ross State.
+Walden's coaching career began in the spring of 2012, while he was still an undergraduate at Sul Ross.
 He worked as an offensive assistant under offensive coordinator John Tyree; when Tyree stepped down at the end of the academic year head coach Wayne Schroeder named Walden to replace him.
-Sul Ross State's offense flourished in 2012, and at the end of the season Joshua Eargle, the new head coach at conference rival East Texas Baptist University, hired Walden away to become offensive coordinator on his staff.
+Sul Ross's offense flourished in 2012, and at the end of the season Joshua Eargle, the new head coach at conference rival East Texas Baptist University, hired Walden away to become offensive coordinator on his staff.

 Eargle resigned from the East Texas Baptist job in January 2016, and the university promoted Walden, then 26, to replace him.
 At the time of his hiring, the NCAA believed Walden to be the youngest college head football coach in the United States.
 After one year at East Texas Baptist, during which the team compiled a 7–3 record, Walden departed in 2017 to become the wide receivers coach at the University of Southern Mississippi under head coach Jay Hopson, replacing John Wozniak.
 Walden gained the title of co-offensive coordinator in 2019.

 Southern Miss named Walden interim head coach on September 7, 2020, after Hopson stepped down.

 On October 27, 2020, Walden was named the new head coach for Austin Peay.
-He is currently the youngest coach in Division I at 30 years old.

 Walden took over coaching duties after non-conference play in 2020–21 and led Austin Peay to a 4–2 record in the conference while the team finished 4–5 overall.

+Walden was hired as UTEP Miners head coach on December 4, 2023.